Consensys/doc.rollups/docs/Concepts/High-Availability.md

 reports the operators as failing.
 This way the API load balancer or gateway can forward the request to another instance.

+Configure the Kafka high availability settings in the [configuration file](../Reference/Configuration-File.md#hakafka).

 ## High availability modes

-Highly available operator instances acn run in either active-active mode, or active-passive mode.
+Highly available operator instances can run in either active-active mode, or active-passive mode.

-The active-passive mode may prove to be more effecient due to:
+The active-passive mode may prove to be more efficient due to:

 * Not wasting CPU cycles keeping multiple provers running.
-* Not spending gas fees by submitting concurrent batches (when only one will succeed).
+* Not spending gas fees by submitting concurrent batches when only one batch will succeed.

 !!! note